MetExplore/miom/README.md

 > NOTE: This library is functional but still in a very early stage.
 API is still not stable and might be changed in future versions.

-MIOM is a Python library that offers a high-level API for creating and solving constraint-based metabolic optimization problems, with special emphasis on modeling them as Mixed Integer Optimization (MIO) problems to exploit the power of modern solvers.
-MIOM is designed to be used in a Python environment, and it is compatible with cobrapy and other Python-based modeling packages.

 ```python
 import miom